 How To Find quality Tenant For Your Rental Property?

-So, in this post, we’re gonna have to dive into a few things to keep in mind when it comes to finding good tenants as well as some of the mistakes we need to be avoiding doing so.
+So, in this post, we’re going to dive into a few things to keep in mind when it comes to finding good tenants, as well as some of the mistakes you need to avoid.

-So here’s the thing, as much as we wanted to answer this question straight away, doing so wouldn’t make much sense because there are a number of things that comes into play before your property can actually attract tenants.
+Here’s the thing — as much as we’d love to answer this question straight away, doing so wouldn’t make much sense because there are a number of things that come into play before your property can actually attract tenants.

-We’ve listed a few steps to follow before starting to put your property on market for rental.
+Here are a few steps to follow before putting your property on the market for rental:

 • Make sure your rental property is in presentable condition.
-If you want to stand out from all the other units that you are in competition with, your property has to be clean.
-This means that the cupboard, stove, microwave, dishwasher, fridge, etc. should be cleaned up from the inside out.
-Make sure that you do a good job in this part because nobody likes a horrible-looking place
+If you want to stand out from the competition, your property has to be clean.
+That means the cupboard, stove, microwave, dishwasher, fridge, etc. should be cleaned from the inside out.

-• Make sure that you’ve taken high-quality photos of every room and corner of the property as well as a video of it (outside look included).
-This will help you not to mislead your potential tenants on what your property actually looks like.
+• Make sure you’ve taken high-quality photos of every room and corner of the property, as well as a video (outside look included).
+This will help you avoid misleading potential tenants about what your property actually looks like.

-• Make sure that you are as descriptive as possible on your property when doing your marketing.
+• Make sure you’re as descriptive as possible about your property when doing your marketing.

 1. Zillow